dbossnirvana/AES_MATLAB/README.md

     is shared for encryption and decryption.
 To Use:
 -    Run aes_master.m

--Copyright 2016, Jonathan Martinez, E:jem14m@my.fsu.edu
+-   Copyright 2016, Jonathan Martinez, E:jem14m@my.fsu.edu